-Identity The Xialusi are one of more than 400 ethnic groups who applied to the Chinese authorities in the early 1950s to be recognized as an official minority group.
+Introduction / History The Xialusi are one of more than 400 ethnic groups who applied to the Chinese authorities in the early 1950s to be recognized as an official minority group.
 The Xialusi, and approximately 350 other groups, were disappointed when the government rejected their claims.
-In 1982 the Xialusi were counted in the census as an Undetermined Minority.
+In 1982 the Xialusi were counted in the census as an undetermined minority.
 In the mid-1980s research teams totaling more than 280 linguists, historians, and ethnographers were sent throughout Guizhou to investigate the claims of the unclassified groups.
 In 1985 it was determined the Xialusi should be part of the Dong nationality.
 They were incorporated into the Dong who number more than 2.5 million people.
 Despite the official maneuvering, the Xialusi continue to view themselves as a distinct people, as do their neighbors.

-Christianity Although nothing is known about the status of Christianity among the Xialusi, it can be assumed that they are an unreached people since the entire region of southeast Guizhou is unreached, with little gospel witness.
+Although we know very little about the status of Christianity among the Xialusi, we can assume they are an unreached people since the entire region of southeast Guizhou is unreached, with little gospel witness.
 Although foreign Protestant missionaries have worked in the province since 1877, the work gravitated toward the receptive A-Hmao and Gha-Mu ethnic groups in western Guizhou, with almost no focus on the remote, mountainous part of the province where the Xialusi live.
-In the last 15 years several Chinese indigenous house-church movements have started outreach in Guizhou, but none are known to have focused on the Xialusi.
+In the last 15 years several Chinese indigenous house-church movements have started outreach in Guizhou, but we don't know of any that focused on the Xialusi.

 A 1982 Chinese report listed an ethnic group called the Xialusi living in an unspecified part of southeast Guizhou Province in southern China.
 The Xialusi are believed to be a relatively small group numbering about 3,000 people.
 (Source: Operation China, 2000)